ejgroene/delegate/README.md

 is called on, not the object the method is defined on.

 ### This
-If a function defines `this` as a second argument this argument will be bound to the object on which the method is defined.
+A method can use `self.this` to refer to the object on which the method is defined.
 To be precise: the object the method is found on during lookup.

 ### Next
 The attribute `self.next` points to the next delegate in the chain.
-This is the one just after `this`.
+This is the one just after `self.this`.
 This is convenient for if a method refines behaviour of another method up in the chain (alas class thinking ;-).
 You can invoke the method you are refining via `self.next`.